Debate turns contentious; Trump won’t say whether he’ll accept election results

 She dodged moderator Chris Wallace’s question about her husband’s behavior, not mentioning it as she criticized Trump.

-Hours before the debate started, the news site, Breitbart, whose former chairman, Stephen Bannon, is now Trump’s campaign chair, published an interview with a former Arkansas television news reporter who claimed she was sexually assaulted by Bill Clinton in 1980.
-Trump also brought three women who have accused Bill Clinton of molesting them to the last debate.
+Hours before the debate started, the news site Breitbart, whose former chairman, Stephen Bannon, is now Trump’s campaign chair, published an interview with a former Arkansas television news reporter who claimed she had been sexually assaulted by Bill Clinton in 1980.
+Trump also had taken three women who have accused Bill Clinton of molesting them to the last debate.

 After Trump denied at last week’s debate that he had ever sexually assaulted women, nine women came forward with allegations of unwanted kissing, groping or sexual advances.
-Trump on the campaign trail called their stories a fabrication and ridiculed their looks.
+Trump on the campaign trail called their stories fabrications and ridiculed their looks.

 Choices for the Supreme Court

-The debate quickly exposed differences between Clinton and Trump on the court, gun control, and abortion.
+The debate quickly exposed differences between Clinton and Trump on the high court, gun control and abortion.

-Clinton said she envisions a Supreme Court that won’t reverse same-sex marriage, upholds Roe v.
-Wade, the landmark ruling that made abortion legal in the U.S., and strike down the 2010 Citizens United ruling, which has allowed a swell of donor money to campaigns.
+Clinton said she envisioned a Supreme Court that wouldn’t reverse same-sex marriage, upheld Roe v.
+Wade, the landmark ruling that made abortion legal in the U.S., and struck down the 2010 Citizens United ruling, which has allowed a swell of donor money to political campaigns.

 “The Supreme Court should represent all of us,” she said.
 “The kind of people that I would be looking to nominate to the court would be in the great tradition of standing up to the powerful, standing up on our rights as Americans.”

-Trump said he would appoint justices from a list of 20 conservative potential nominees who would uphold a Second Amendment that he says is “under seige.”
-He said his picks will be “pro-life.”
-But when asked if he wants to see abortion abolished, Trump avoided the question, but said his justices would return to the states the decisions on abortion.
+Trump said he would appoint justices from a list of 20 conservative potential nominees who would uphold a Second Amendment that he says is “under siege.”
+He said his picks would be “pro-life.”
+But when asked whether he wants to see abortion abolished, Trump avoided the question but said his justices would return the decisions on abortion to the states.

 The contrast over foundations